met5678/textuality/README.md

 7. Scroll down to the `Messaging` section, and under `A Message Comes In`, select Webhook.
 8. Paste the URL from step 4 into the textbox, and add `/text-handler` to the end.
 For example: `https://d9a11bf7.ngrok.io/text-handler`.
 You can leave dropdown set to `HTTP POST`.
 9. Hit `Save`.
 You're done!

+## Deploying

+Coming soon...

+## Folder Structure

+Just a quick run through of the folder structure of this app.

+### Deprecated stuff

+The following folders are no longer in use in this new branch, but I'm not deleting them yet so I can easily reference them.

+- `textuality-app`
+- `textuality-deploy`
+- `textuality-tester`

+### Top Level Folders

+- `textuality-admin`: The Admin app for textuality, runs at `localhost:3000` in dev.
+- `textuality-client`: The Client app for textuality, runs at `localhost:3002` in dev.
+- `scripts`: Contains convenience scripts, like `npm run open-tunnel`
+- `bin`: Contains executables, currently just `ngrok`.

+### Meteor App Structure

+Within each meteor app, the structure is as follows:

+- `.meteor`: Meteor versioning stuff, generally don't touch.
+- `client`: Code that runs on the browser only.
+Boilerplate stuff, except for `main.scss` which is where we put all of our styles.
+- `imports`: This is where all the juicy bits go, broken down below.
+- `public`: Static content mostly, such as images (not including user submissions), videos, fonts, etc.
+- `server`: Code that runs from the server only.
+- `tests`: One day I'll bother with tests.
+Not today, Satan.

+#### The `imports` folder

+This is where basically everything lives.
+I use this folder instead of the `client` and `server` folders because this allows me to use npm's `import` statements to determine what gets sent to the client.
+Just a better development practice, Meteor devs also recommend it.

+- `api`: Where all of the collections live.
+All of the subfolders here are for the various collections, one for each.
+This folder is shared between the admin and client apps (the client app symlinks it to the admin app).
+- `schemas`: The schemas for the collections.
+Broken out because it's useful to have these all easily accessible.
+Also shared between the admin and client apps, symlinked from client.
+- `startup`: Code that runs when the app starts.
+Mostly initialization stuff.
+- `ui`: All of the react components in the whole app, basically the front end.
+Broken down further below.

+#### The `imports/api` folder

+Within each collection, the file structure is nearly idenctical:

+- `[name]/[name].js`: Where the collection is initialized
+- `[name]/helpers.js`: All of the helpers (aka computed properties) for this collection.
+- `[name]/methods.js`: All of the server methods for this collection.
+Generally add/update/delete methods, plus some special cases.
+Mostly used by the admin app.
+- `[name]/server/publications-admin.js`: The publications used by the admin app.
+- `[name]/server/publications-client.js`: The publications used by the client app.

+#### The `imports/ui` folder

+The UI folder is broken down as follows:

+- `generic`: Generic components, like buttons, tables, and form inputs.
+Nothing domain-specific allowed.
+Highly reusable.
+- `modules`: Catch-all for modules that appear in the app.
+Domain-specific, broken down by domain subfolders.
+- `pages`: Top-level pages on the app.
+Subscriptions are typically managed here.
+- `App.jsx`: The React entry point for the app.
+- `Shell.jsx`: The wrapper html for the app.